What Decals Does a Truck Driver Need? A Comprehensive Guide for Commercial Drivers and Carriers

 What's the Connection Between Decals and Safety Inspections?

 During safety inspections, law enforcement officials or inspectors will check that the appropriate decals are displayed on the vehicle.
-Visit & know about Drug & Alcohol Testing Program.
+Visit & learn about the Drug & Alcohol Testing Program.
 These decals show that the vehicle and its operator comply with federal and state regulations, contributing to the overall safety of the roadways.

 How Often Should Decals Be Replaced?